electron/electronjs.org-old/_posts/2017-05-10-typescript.md

 ## Type Definitions

-As of today, when you `npm install electron --save-dev` (or `yarn add --dev electron`) you'll get Electron's new TypeScript definition file bundled with the installed package.
+As of Electron v1.6.9, when you `npm install electron --save-dev` (or `yarn add --dev electron`) you'll get Electron's new TypeScript definition file bundled with the installed package.

 If you're using Visual Studio Code, you've already got TypeScript support built in.
 There are also community-maintained plugins for